Amputation: Method

-The first step is ligating the supplying artery and vein, to prevent hemorrhage (bleeding).
+Surgeons performing an amputation have to first ligate the supplying artery and vein, so as to prevent hemorrhage (bleeding).
 The muscles are transected, and finally, the bone is sawed through with an oscillating saw.
 Sharp and rough edges of bones are filed, skin and muscle flaps are then transposed over the stump, occasionally with the insertion of elements to attach a prosthesis.

-Distal stabilisation of muscles is recommended.
+Distal stabilisation of muscles is often performed.
 This allows effective muscle contraction which reduces atrophy, allows functional use of the stump and maintains soft tissue coverage of the remnant bone.
 The preferred stabilisation technique is myodesis where the muscle is attached to the bone or its periosteum.
 In joint disarticulation amputations tenodesis may be used where the muscle tendon is attached to the bone.
-Muscles should be attached under similar tension to normal physiological conditions.
+Muscles are attached under similar tension to normal physiological conditions.

 An experimental technique known as the "Ewing amputation" aims to improve post-amputation proprioception.
+Another technique with similar goals, which has been tested in a clinical trial, is Agonist-antagonist Myoneural Interface (AMI).